yowainwright/intrinsic-dependencies/README.md

 #### A utility for ensuring invisible _but required_ dependencies aren\'t removed.

-Often _\*invisible_ JavaScript dependencies are required for a project to work.

 ---

 #### Scenario

 > You may be reviewing dependencies for security or performance reasons and see a dependencies which appears to be unneeded.
 You remove the dependency and suddenly your project is broken.
 This problem can be fatal—for example, if the dependency is required for something specific to production.

-The solution is simple—just a few functions.
+The solution is just a few functions.
 However, it can be difficult to remember to add these functions to your project.
-And, this issue usual doesn't come up unless you have a big work project.
+And, this issue usually doesn't come up unless you have a big work project.

-That's where Intrinsic Dependencies comes in.
-Just add the cli to your npm scripts and you're good to go.
+That's where **Intrinsic Dependencies** comes in.
+Just add the cli to your npm scripts and you're good to go!
 Intrinsic Dependencies fails or passes with a log of dependencies that are required.
 That's it.

 ---

-#### Solution
+#### Solution Overview

 Add your "intrinsic dependencies" in a object to your `package.json` with notes like so: